crodrigoquero/C4Imaging/README.md

 ![Deployment Diagram for 1st Sample Configuration](../main/images/State1_output.png?raw=true "State 1 output for 1st Sample Configuration (multi-state version)")

 __Deployment Diagram for 1st Sample Configuration (multi-state version)__

+Next we can see some kind of basic deployment, but this time with some more states, which all together are going to do something a llitle bit more interesting:

 ![Deployment Diagram for 1st Sample Configuration](../main/images/Deployment_Diagram_1st_config_v2.png?raw=true "Deployment Diagram for 1st Sample Configuration (multi-state version)")

 And here is state 4 output: